gyopiazza/workflow/README.md

 # Workflow

-Workflow is a very opinionated starting point for webapps, including many pre-configured features to let you quickly focus on your project.
+Workflow is a starting point for any website or webapp.
+It includes many pre-configured features to let you quickly focus on your project.

 <br>